 Notes: In both sub-figures, pre-policy refers to the sample who were granted visas before 1999, and post-policy refers to that after 1999.
-Panel (a) shows the estimated survival rate (as the fraction remaining in a commuting zone) by year of duration for each of the following four groups with average characteristics: Refugees before 1999, Non-refugees before 1999, refugees after 1999, and Non-refugees after 1999.
+Panel (a) shows the average estimated survival rate (as the fraction remaining in a commuting zone) by year of duration for each of the following four groups: Refugees before 1999, Non-refugees before 1999, refugees after 1999, and Non-refugees after 1999.
 Panel (b) shows the gap in the survival rate of Refugees relative to Non-refugees for the pre- and post-policy samples.
+We omit immigrants whose first observed location is Copenhagen, student and family reunification visa holders, and refugees granted permits in the first half of the calendar year after 1999.
+There are 343,992 observations in our duration model regressions.